Health Crisis On a Plane

 A while back, I was in that situation.
 My wife and I were on a transatlantic flight when a passenger fell into a coma.
 Since I’m a doctor, I rushed to her side.
 I soon learned she was diabetic and had overdosed on insulin.
 Although I’m a neurosurgeon and her situation was outside my specialty, it was a pretty basic medical emergency: get glucose into her system STAT.

 Her glucometer read 20- a dangerously low blood glucose level.
 If it didn’t get up to the 80-100 range fast, she might die.
 Normally, I could have given the woman a sugary drink, but she was unconscious.

 Step one was to get the medical kit, which is standard equipment on all commercial aircraft.
 The kit on this flight, however, was poorly stocked.
-It should have had an IV bag with glucose (sugar water), but it only had one with normal saline.
+It should have had an IV bag with glucose (sugar water), but it only had one with normal saline..., and another vial of glucose separately.
 Time to improvise.

 Luckily, there was an anesthesiologist on board who placed the IV and gained access to the woman’s bloodstream.
-I grabbed some sugar packets from the flight attendant and made a hole in the IV bag, and poured the sugar in the saline.
+I grabbed the glucose vial from the flight attendant and made a hole in the IV bag, and poured the glucose into the saline.
 The makeshift solution worked; after about a quarter of the sugar water bag got into her bloodstream, the woman awakened.